Most Ukrainians left without power after new Russian strikes

 “You can’t even call (Russians) animals, because animals take care of their own,” said Voblikova wiping tears from her eyes.
 “But the children ...
 Why kill children?”

 The European Parliament on Wednesday overwhelmingly backed a resolution labeling Russia a state sponsor of terrorism for its invasion of and actions in Ukraine.
-The nonbinding but symbolically significant resolution passed in a 494-58 vote with 48 abstentions.
+The nonbinding but symbolically significant resolution passed in a 494-58 vote.

 After Wednesday's strikes, senior Zelenskyy aide Andriy Yermak wrote on Telegram: “The terrorists immediately confirm that they are terrorists — they launch rockets.
 Naive losers."